digitalocean/container-blueprints/DOKS-CI-CD/README.md

 kubectl apply -f https://storage.googleapis.com/tekton-releases/triggers/previous/v0.20.1/interceptors.yaml
 ```

 **Note:** Tekton Triggers requires Tekton Pipelines to be installed first as a dependency, as described in the [Provisioning Tekton Pipelines](#provisioning-tekton-pipelines) section.
-By default, it uses the `tekton-pipelines` to create the required resources.
+By default, it uses the `tekton-pipelines` namespace to create the required resources.

-Next, check if the Tekton Triggers installation was successful:
+Next, check if Tekton Triggers was installed successfully:

 ```shell
 kubectl get pods --namespace tekton-pipelines -l app.kubernetes.io/part-of=tekton-triggers